-Trinity Columbia Dual B.A.
-Programme
+Trinity Columbia Dual Degree Programme

-Dual B.A.
-Current Students
+Dual Degree Current Students

-The Undergraduate Common Architecture Office provides guidance and assistance to Dual B.A. students throughout their four years on the programme via the Dual B.A.
-Officer and support staff.
+The Undergraduate Common Architecture Office provides guidance and assistance to Dual Degree students throughout their four years on the programme via the Dual Degree Officer and support staff.
 We work closely with the Dual Degree Programme Director, Academic Advisers at Trinity, Trinity Global, and professional staff in each of the Schools involved in the programme.
 We also frequently meet and collaborate with our colleagues in Columbia to support students in meeting the demands of two prestigious institutions to achieve two undergraduate degrees throughout the programme.

-Dual B.A.
-Student Handbooks
+Dual Degree Student Handbooks

 I think I qualify for a language exemption – how can I clarify this?